SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Fluttershy tried again, still only mouthing the words.

-*Come on Fluttershy, you can do this!*
+*Come on, Fluttershy, you can do this!*

 She tried again, same result.